Easy 4-Ingredient Buckeye Peanut Butter Balls

 Chocolate covered peanut butter balls are just that… They're completely covered in chocolate.

-1. Your first step will be to soften the butter and adding it to your mixing bowl.
-You can soften it by either getting it out of the fridge and letting it sit beforehand or putting it in the microwave for a few seconds.
+1. Your first step will be to soften the butter and add it to a large bowl.
+You can soften it by either getting it out of the fridge and letting it sit beforehand, or put it in the microwave for a few seconds.

 2. Add in the peanut butter with the butter.

-4. Mix everything together until it’s blended well.
+4. Mix everything together by hand or with an electric mixer until it’s blended well.

-how to make buckeye balls by mixing butter, peanut butter, and powdered sugar together in green mixing bowl
+how to make buckeye recipe by mixing butter, peanut butter, and powdered sugar together in green mixing bowl

 1. At this point, you’ll need to shape all of the dough into 1-inch peanut butter balls.
-You’ll take about a tablespoonful of the peanut butter mixture and begin to roll it between your hands.
-Shape it into as round of a ball as you can and place it on a baking sheet lined with wax paper.
+You’ll take about a tablespoonful or small cookie scoop full of the peanut butter mixture and begin to roll it between your hands.
+Shape it into as round of a ball as you can and place it in a single layer on a prepared baking sheet lined with wax paper or parchment paper.

 rolling dough into peanut butter balls, placing on baking sheet, and adding toothpicks